Leon, Nicaragua is one of my favourite places!

 The best way to travel between the two cities is by bus as it's incredibly cheap.
 You can opt for a private transfer or taxi but you'll be paying a lot more.

-Or, if you're heading out on a tour of Flor de Cana Rum Factory your transport there will be included and then it's just a short journey to Chinandega.
+Or, if you're heading out on a tour of Flor de Caña Rum Factory (which is in nearby Chichigalpa), then you’ll also make a stop here to see the city and visit the main museum.

 Managua is the capital of Nicaragua and has so much to offer!

-It's just a 1.5 journey from Leon so you can easily visit on a day trip if you're itinerary is already jam-packed.
+This city is quite close to León, so you can easily visit on a day trip if your itinerary is already jam-packed.

 Managua is one of the largest cities in Central America so naturally, you'll find plenty of fantastic places to visit here.